Tuck

 What actually works

-Fix the present before fixing the past
+Fix the present before the past

 Fix the incoming first: